AdaGold/group-fansite/README.md

 - Other materials to share any non-coding interests and hobbies
 - A site designed to express themselves

-We will HTML & CSS to create a static site whose content is our personal portfolio.
+We will use HTML & CSS to create a static site whose content is our personal portfolio.
 Our personal portfolio site should contain information about ourselves and the coding work we've done.

 ### Some Inspiration
 - [http://lizabinante.com/](http://lizabinante.com/)